GUIDE 2025

 Best For: Healthcare.

-Document Control by MediaLab is a somewhat niche document control software aimed at healthcare companies such as laboratories, clinics, and hospitals.
+Document Control by MediaLab is a niche software aimed at healthcare companies such as laboratories, clinics, and hospitals.
 While it won’t be the best fit for business processes outside the niche, this document control system might be the perfect fit if you’re a doctor or running hospital documents.

 Besides making daily document control management easy, Document Control helps with other tasks that a clinic or hospital has, such as preparing for quality evaluations.

 Unfortunately, Document Control doesn’t have mobile apps for mobile access.
-On the other hand, it’s even understandable considering the environment clinics and hospitals operate in.
-As mentioned, this document management software is for healthcare professionals, and it delivers everything you’ll need in a health institution.
+On the other hand, it’s even understandable considering the environment in which clinics and hospitals operate.
+As mentioned, this document management software is for healthcare professionals and delivers everything you’ll need in a health institution.

 6. eFileCabinet